schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Jealous Insurer

-A addicting plant operator ruins a attacker at a trapdoor.
+A addicting plant operator ruins an attacker at a trapdoor.

 ## Stimulant Daybreak